UAlberta-NLP/KinshipAutoLex/README.md

 that enhancing the quality of translations can further improve the accuracy of our method.

+## Operating System used for development

+Microsoft Windows 10, Version 10.0.19045.

+## Python Version used for development

+Python 3.9.12

 ## Programs

 ### Source Code for Experiments